sayrgyiwoody/alertMe-npm-package/README.md

 });
 ```

-Woody's AlertMe library also supports alerts with **confirm functionality**, allowing users to take actions based on their choices:
+**Confirm Alert**, allowing users to take actions based on their choices:
 ```
 alertMe({
   title: "Hello",